miyagawa/cpanminus/README.md

 cpanminus is a script to get, unpack, build and install modules from CPAN.

 Its catch?
-Deps-free, zero-conf, standalone but maintainable and extensible with plugins.
-In the runtime it only requires 8MB of RAM.
+Deps-free, zero-conf, standalone but maintainable and extensible with plugins and shell scripting friendly.
+In the runtime it only requires 10MB of RAM.

 # INSTALLATION